state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 ## `joinAdapters`

 Similar data types will have similar state management logic.
-Take this example from [`buildAdapter`](/concepts/adapters#buildadapter):
+Take this example we just saw above from [`buildAdapter`](/concepts/adapters#buildadapter):

 ```typescript
 import { buildAdapter } from '@state-adapt/core';